Novia-RDI-Seafaring/FMUiL/README.md

 # fmu-opcua-test-platform

+# real time application

+sleep till stepsize is met
+loop timestep = 1 sec, if loop takes 0.2 sleep for 0.8
+raise exception if system time is more than timestep

+make tests as files = one test is one file not all in one

 # dev notes

 try making parent in function calls the server itself, then we only need to pass in the variable